aforoughi1/IntelligentOne/README.md

 ![The SM App](/images/IntelligentOneSentimentAnalysis1.png)

-The power of the  language model and Deep Learning is clearly demonstrated here.
+The Deep Learning model is 80% accurate.

 ![The SM Results](/images/IntelligentOneSentimentAnalysis2.png)